reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Correctness.md

 A normative judgment withstands scrutiny for an agent only if the agent could mantain the judgment in full awareness, which is determined by the constituitive standards of the attitude in question.
 For example, someone who judges that X is a reason to Y cannot also simultaneously and in full awareness judge that X is not a reason to Y (consistency is constitutive of normative judgments).
 Also, one cannot take oneself to have conclusive reason to Y without taking oneself to have reason to take the means to Y (means-end reasoning is constituitive of normative judgments).
 The force of *cannot* is not rational, but what is *constituitive* of the concept of forming normative judgments.
 These standards of correctness are legislated by the very person making the normative judgments.
 This allows that one can be genuinely mistaken about their normative judgments only insofar as they are not in full awareness of certain relevant features of their judgments.

+### Disallowing Brute Error

+See "Constructing Ortagorean Objectivity.md"

+### Theory of Error

+The basic idea is that we have reason to adopt attitude X if adopting attitude can be entailed from our current set of judgments.
+But how to account for agents who have false normative judgments?
+After all, such judgments are a part of their judgments, so it can be said to be "entailed" from their current set of judgments.

+The answer is that some normative judgments are strictly of higher priority than others.
+There are a few reasons for this:
+1. Judgment A sets the context for when judgment B is relavent.
+E.g. the difference between endorsing what you would endorse if unemotional, fully reflective, etc. versus what one endorses in the heat of the moment.
+The former is an endorsement about the kinds of conditions that determine when one's actual endorsements are valid.
+2. Judgment A is constituitive of the very activity.
+Thus, it cannot be discarded in favor of A. E.g. judging that one has reason to adopt the means to meet an end is constitutive of adopting the end.
+3. Judgment A is extremely difficult to get rid of.
+E.g. relying on induction, memories, perceptions, caring about our future selves, etc. In fact, insofar as someone were able to not rely on these features, they would have psychological states completely unlike anything of our own.

+Part of the practice of establishing normative attitudes is establishing attitudes that regulate other attitudes.
+There is a hierarchy of normative judgments abound.
+Other considerations for favoring one judgment over another:
+- It is more likely to acccomplish
+If there is no significant difference in any of the points mentioned above between two potential normative judgment, there is not necessarily a more "correct" position to adopt.

 ### Alternative conceptions of truth

 There are plenty of other domains of propositions whereby truth is based on something other than correspondence.
 The general structure is that one takes an attitude with regard to a proposition p, and then finds standards of correctness constituitive of the attitude.
 Consider the following examples: